ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 simulants based on age and GQ status: Simulants younger than 18  (<18) and not in GQ and simulants under 24 (<24) and in GQ (i.e., college).

-For each of the three categories of simulants, the maximum duplication rate will be calculated based on those who have a guardian living at a different address in the sim.
+For each of the two categories of simulants, the maximum duplication rate will be calculated based on those who have a guardian living at a different address in the sim.
 Note that all simulants in *college* GQ are initialized with a guardian living at a different address, but this is not true for simulants in